AlexaDoesStuff/image-gallery/README.md

 ITH-O1 | feat : html formatting, change value behavior linked to input
 ```
 This means that the code committed under this commit is code that relates to the **Search Capabilities** task, where a new feature was added that probably has something to do with HTML formatting and change values.

+## Current Bugs/Findings
+- Auto indexing from keywords in input will cause multiple cases to be implemented
+  - If the current page of the current search exceeds the total pages for a new search automatically captured, the page must reset to 0
+  - The page must reset to 0 on any new search
+- Pages are automatically created on basis that at all times 8 imgs maximum will be shown on each page
+- The **displaying images** section on the top right corner must account for cases when
+  - Total images are less than the minimum 8
+  - Range must be calculated if there are eight images or more

+## Unit Testing
+Jest + Enzyme
+Minimum of one simple test to match snapshot of imageGallery
+All tests are stored in the tests folder under src